 - On the day you're frosting the cake, make a double batch of the chocolate buttercream frosting recipe found here.
 Remember to only add cold whipping cream to get the desired fluffiness.

 - Place one layer of the chocolate cake on a cake decorating plate or board.

-Evenly spread out the buttercream using an offset spatula, leaving about a ½ inch gap at the edges (see pictures and post for more details).
+- Evenly spread the buttercream using an offset spatula, leaving about a ½ inch gap at the edges (see pictures and post for more details).

-Place the second layer on top, and gently press down.
-Repeat with the buttercream, and follow up with the final cake layer (making sure the flat side of the final cake layer is facing up).
-Gently press this cake layer into the buttercream below and make sure that all the sides and surface are level and straight.
+- Place the second cake layer on top, and gently press down.
+Repeat with the buttercream, followed by the final cake layer (making sure the flat side of the final cake layer is facing up).
+Gently press this cake layer into the buttercream below and make sure all the sides and surface are level and straight.

 - Apply a thin crumb coating on the cake.
 Make sure to fill the gaps at the edges of the cake layers to make the sides straight and smooth.
 Add the crumb coating to the top of the cake as well.
 Refrigerate the cake for about 30 mins - 1 hour (or more) until the crumb coating is set.
 If you'd like to leave the cake in the fridge for longer at this stage, make sure to loosely cover it with plastic wrap.

 - When the crumb coating has set, coat the cake with the rest of the buttercream.
 Free style the frosting pattern, or use a cake scraper to get nice, smooth, straight edges.
 Use icing/pastry tips, or chocolate shavings/sprinkles to decorate.
 Serve.